sumancloudtech/hello-world/README.md

 ## Chatbot Integration

-This portfolio includes an AI-powered chatbot assistant that can answer questions about Satvik's background, projects, and experience.
+This portfolio includes an AI-powered chatbot assistant that can answer questions about Suman's background, projects, and experience.

 ### Setup